cube-js/cube/README.md

 ## Getting Started 🚀

+### Starting with Cube Cloud

-The fastest way to try Cube locally is using [Docker](https://www.docker.com/).
+The fastest way to try Cube locally is using [Cube Cloud](https://cube.dev/cloud/).
+It provides managed experience for Cube and has a free tier for development projects and proofs of concept.

+You can set up Cube Cloud and connect your Cube project to your database by following our [Getting started guide](https://cube.dev/docs/cloud/getting-started/create).

+### Starting with Docker

+Alternatively, you can get started with Cube locally or self-host it with [Docker](https://www.docker.com/).

 Once Docker is installed, in a new folder for your project, run the following command:

 ```bash
 docker run -p 4000:4000 \